-If following the Performance Assistance period, performance is below the Successful Contribution Level, the manager should initiate a performance improvement plan, the OPS Plan.
+When an employee's performance is below the Successful Contribution Level, the manager should initiate a performance improvement plan, the OPS Plan.
 The OPS represents a formal process for performance improvement developed by the manager with consideration of employee input.
 The employee may request to have a union representative present during the initial discussion of the OPS.